Today morning

 The point is that as the size of groups become larger, natural inevitability of physical and psychological differences (caused by randomness) could easily lead to runaway amplification of negative attributes and outweigh the beneficial effects of positive attributes we would like to see evolve with time.

-One could try to argue that the size of the original group would always be contained as splinter groups of smaller sizes emerge.
+One could try to argue that the size of the group would always be contained as splinter groups of smaller sizes emerge.
 The problem of conflict, however, does not go away.
-The conflict to enhance chances for survival and reproduction, and amplification of negative attributes, will continue among the splintered groups.
+The conflict to enhance chances for survival and reproduction, and amplification of negative attributes, will continue between splinter groups.

-Conflict tends to increase more easily and can overshadow positive attributes.
+And so, conflict may increase at a faster rate and can overshadow the scaling positive attributes.
 Conversely, positive attributes face challenges in increasing similarly due to opposing forces.

 In conclusion, the chances of positive attributes to become innate traits are slim to none.